1727805829242.png

 Columneetza Junior Secondary

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">On October 21st, 2025, a Safer Schools Together presenter visited Williams Lake to deliver face-to-face presentations to students, staff, parents and caregivers about staying safe online.
 Around 500 grade 7 &amp; 8 students attended at Columneetza, a staff session and a parent/caregiver session were offered after school.
 Everyone who attended came away with new learning and strategies for safer digital behaviour.
 All were encouraged to stay informed, get educated, and pay attention to each other’s baseline in a caring way.
-We look forward to hosting this session again in the future.</span></p><p class="editor-paragraph"><img src="/images/6403efd3-0b26-4df6-90dd-79ede1a72868" alt="IMG 0580 holly zurak" width="558" height="418" style="width:558px;height:418px;display:inline-block"></p><p class="editor-paragraph"><br></p>
+We look forward to hosting this session again in the future.</span></p><table class="editor-table"><colgroup><col><col></colgroup><tbody><tr><th class="editor-tableCell editor-tableCellHeader" style="width: 350px; background-color: rgb(242, 243, 245); border: 1px solid black; vertical-align: top;"><p class="editor-paragraph"><img src="/images/75e735d6-68a7-4366-9a82-152dfa146b8c?fingerprint=ppb20260211001642" alt="ERASE session2 holly zurak" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph" dir="ltr"><br></p></th><th class="editor-tableCell editor-tableCellHeader" style="width: 350px; background-color: rgb(242, 243, 245); border: 1px solid black; vertical-align: top;"><p class="editor-paragraph"><img src="/images/9babaeca-f43e-4dca-bb98-e2c050e98c6e?fingerprint=ppb20260211001642" alt="ERASE session1 holly zurak" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph" dir="ltr"><br></p></th></tr></tbody></table><p class="editor-paragraph" dir="ltr"><br></p>

 IMG 0612 holly zurak

-Columneetza celebrates Diwali
+Columneetza Celebrates Diwali

 Columneetza Junior Secondary

 <p class="editor-paragraph" dir="ltr"><span style="white-space: pre-wrap;">Teacher leaders planned and executed a beautiful invitation to learning this week on the festival of light - Diwali!
 What a beautiful way for our students to experience and embrace existing or new-to-them cultural differences.
-There was food, music, art, henna, and lots of smiles!</span></p><p class="editor-paragraph"><br></p><p class="editor-paragraph"><img src="/images/7bd97722-f6ab-41cb-8fbd-73a26ab65955" alt="IMG 0589 holly zurak" width="370" height="277" style="width:370px;height:277px;display:inline-block"></p><p class="editor-paragraph"><br></p>
+There was food, music, art, henna, and lots of smiles!</span></p><table class="editor-table"><colgroup><col><col></colgroup><tbody><tr><th class="editor-tableCell editor-tableCellHeader" style="width: 350px; background-color: rgb(242, 243, 245); border: 1px solid black; vertical-align: top;"><p class="editor-paragraph"><img src="/images/565dd106-29a2-472c-8f44-ee83adc5399f?fingerprint=ppb20260211001139" alt="Columneetza celebrates Diwali2 holly zurak" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph"><br></p></th><th class="editor-tableCell editor-tableCellHeader" style="width: 350px; background-color: rgb(242, 243, 245); border: 1px solid black; vertical-align: top;"><p class="editor-paragraph"><img src="/images/789e8fb2-3b04-4494-b91d-9a633e0056f8?fingerprint=ppb20260211001139" alt="Columneetza celebrates Diwali1 holly zurak" width="100%" height="inherit" style="width:100%;height:inherit;display:inline-block"></p><p class="editor-paragraph"><br></p></th></tr></tbody></table><p class="editor-paragraph"><br></p>

 IMG 0595 holly zurak